amirouche/arew-scheme/manual/user/README.md

    of documents that links to that URL.

-8. When `,explore` is followed with an URL, Babelia will display a graphical interface to explore the Internet network of that page.
+8. When `,explore` is followed with an URL, Babelia will display a graphical interface to explore the web network of that page.

 ## Typofix